osmandapp/docs/content/osmand/widgets/nav-widgets.md

 ## Alert widget

-The widget shows alerts on the screen during navigation

-Warnings are displayed in the lower left corner during navigation.
+Alert widget combines multiple type of alerts that are displayed in the lower left corner during navigation.

 ![Alert information widgets](/assets/images/widgets/alert_information_widget.png)

-There is an option to turn on and turn off the alerts such as: {% data variables.android-values.show_traffic_warnings %}, {% data variables.android-values.show_pedestrian_warnings %}, {% data variables.android-values.show_cameras %}, {% data variables.android-values.show_tunnels %}.
-Other alerts are always active by default.
+There are options to turn on and off specific alerts such as: {% data variables.android-values.show_traffic_warnings %}, {% data variables.android-values.show_pedestrian_warnings %}, {% data variables.android-values.show_cameras %}, {% data variables.android-values.show_tunnels %}.
+Other alerts are active by default, if alert widget is enabled.
+For speed limit alert, you could configure *{% data variables.android-values.speed_limit_exceed %}* within voice prompts to relate vehicle speed with GPS-speed more precisely.

 | | |
 |------------|------------|